letian7/MCA-2023/week8.md

 ### Tartini Violin Sonata in G minor
 <img width="325" alt="767667a2da43cfdb969ac1e6d46765f" src="https://github.com/letian7/MCA-2023/assets/146345116/c0eb0b9e-c965-437b-bf0a-d99a8a9c5e6e">

+## Analysis
+From undertaking this task, it has become evident that waveforms, while fundamental, offer limited immediate information for music analysis.
+They lack the depth needed for detailed examination.
+However, when we incorporate time-based frequency visuals, such as spectrograms, the situation changes significantly.
+These tools provide a wealth of data from the music pieces, converting them into usable information.
+Spectrograms, in particular, are rich in numerical data like frequencies, allowing for a more comprehensive analysis of the music.For example, in the Tartini Violin Sonata in G minor, the spectogram representation shows a better dipiction of the frequency variation over time.

 ## [&larr; last week task](week7.md) &nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp; [next week task &rarr;](week9.md)
 ## [back to home](README.md)